swagger-api/swagger-core/samples/java-mule/README.md

 This sample application is available on port 7001.

 ### Testing the server
-Once started, you can navigate to http://localhost:7001/api-docs to view the Swagger Resource Listing.
+Once started, you can navigate to http://localhost:7001/swagger.json or http://localhost:7001/swagger.yaml to view the Swagger Resource Listing.
 This tells you that the server is up and ready to demonstrate Swagger.

 ### Using the UI